The movie Safe from an MCS perspective

 The many types of toxic exposures Carol is subjected to are classics, including the new furniture, the painters in her kitchen, her husband’s copious use of grooming products, the nail polish, the hair perm and the freeway traffic.

-Many people with MCS have digestive problems and become very thin so Haynes chose a thin actor and instructed her to lose even more weight during the filming.
+Some people with MCS have digestive problems and become very thin so Haynes chose a thin actor and instructed her to lose even more weight during the filming.

 The faddish all-fruit diet Carol follows early on in the movie was really tried by some of the people in the Los Angeles MCS community in the 1980s.
 When the doctors have little to offer, people try all sorts of ideas on their own, which also happened during the AIDS epidemic and with other incurable illnesses.